kolovos/duix/README.md

-jdspdfviewer is a Java-based dual-screen PDF viewer, mainly targeted at Beamer presentations with `\setbeameroption{show notes on second screen}`, but it also works with regular PDF presentations. jdspdfviewer was inspired by https://github.com/dannyedel/dspdfviewer and makes use of [Apache PDFBox](https://pdfbox.apache.org/) for PDF rendering.
+Duix is a Java-based dual-screen PDF viewer, mainly targeted at Beamer presentations with `\setbeameroption{show notes on second screen}`, but it also works with regular PDF presentations.
+Duix was inspired by https://github.com/dannyedel/dspdfviewer and makes use of [Apache PDFBox](https://pdfbox.apache.org/) for PDF rendering.

 Keyboard shortcuts
 ---